PPBDS/tutorial.helpers/vignettes/books.Rmd

 * Recall the distinction between books which have a permissive license, meaning that we can copy/paste text at our own discretion, and those which do not.
 For the latter, you can not copy/paste text.
 But you can express, in your own words, the key points made in each chapter.
 In either case, your knowledge drops should cover the most important things for students to know.

 * A common annoyance is the creation of temporary objects.
-Consider this code snippet from
+Consider this code snippet from *R for Data Science*.

 ````
 x <- c("$1,234", "USD 3,513", "59%")